pac-women/UCE-Tools/README.md

 =====

-Please read documants for making UCE.
+Please read [this document](How%20to%20Making%20Standalone%20Flycast%20UCE.md) for making UCE.